 I prefer taking the children out and delegating candy detail to the hubby.
-This is great exercise and way easier than that constant up and down with the doorbell.
+This is great exercise for working off all the homemade popcorn balls and way easier than that constant up and down with the doorbell.

 A pancho is not a bad thing to have with you.
 If it drizzles, you can always throw one on your child at the last minute.